Three invariants of strange attractors derived through hypergeometric entropy: Extended theory and the correlation concentration

 Figure \ref{fig:wing} shows a schematic plot of the extended entropy $\widetilde\cH_{m}$ versus $\sig=\ln\rho$ for increasing values of the embedding dimension ($m=1,\,2,\,\dots$).
 The curve profile resembles a bird's wing in shape; it consists of an exponential, \q{concave up}-shape part ($\rho\ll 1$) plus a positively-sloped linear part ($\rho\gg 1$).
 The correlation dimension ($\cD^{*}$) is represented by the slope of the linear part, whereas the correlation entropy ($\cK^{*}$) (times the sampling time interval) is represented by the vertical gap between the consecutive linear segments.
 In addition, the correlation concentration ($\cA^{*}$) and entropy ($\cK^{*}$) determine the curvature of the exponential part.

 There are several advantages of using the above hypergeometric estimator over the GP linear estimator.
-First, its interpolating property regarding the spectral parameter $\rho$ enables us to investigate the spatiotemporal properties of the chaotic system at both the \q{microscopic} ($\rho\to\infty$) and the \q{macroscopic} ($\rho\to 0$) scales.
-The set of three invariants $\{\cD^{*},\,\cK^{*},\,\cA^{*}\}$ is useful for more specific characterisation within the class of dynamical systems.
-Second, the estimates of the three invariants are obtained simultaneously via nonlinear regression analysis at a single, sufficiently large (but not too large) $m$.
-This is in contrast to the GP case, where the estimates are necessarily obtained separately for each invariant, and multiple curve-fittings at different values of $m$ are required to obtain the estimate of $\cK^{*}$.
-Third, closely related to the second point, the proposed method can mitigate the subjectivity of setting the scaling region used to compute the correlation dimension and entropy, albeit not entirely but partially.
+First, its interpolating property regarding the gauge parameter $\rho$ enables us to investigate the spatiotemporal properties of the chaotic system at both the \q{microscopic} ($\rho\to\infty$) and the \q{macroscopic} ($\rho\to 0$) scales.
+Consequently, not only $\cD^{*}$ and $\cK^{*}$, which can be obtained by the GP method and characterise the local structure of the chaotic system, but also $\cA^{*}$, characterising the global structure, can be obtained, allowing for a more detailed description of the system.
+Second, the estimates of the three invariants are obtained simultaneously via nonlinear regression analysis at a single $m~(\gg 1)$.
+This is in contrast to the GP case, where the estimates are necessarily obtained separately for each invariant, $\cD^{*}$ and $\cK^{*}$, where multiple curve-fittings at different values of $m$ are required to obtain the estimate of $\cK^{*}$.
+Third, the proposed method can mitigate the subjectivity of setting the scaling region used to compute the correlation dimension and entropy, albeit not entirely but partially.
 Recall that the GP method identifies the scaling region $\mathscr{R}=[\ep_{1},\ep_{2}]$ by visual inspection to be where $\ln C(\ep)$ scales linearly with respect to both $\ln\ep$ and $m\tau$.
-Indeed, our method also deals with the linear scaling region $[\sig_{1},\sig_{2}]$, but the value of $\sig_{1}$ no longer needs to be specified by hand; it is, in effect, fixed by the requirement of the overall goodness-of-fit of the hypergeometric regression.
-Specifically, as can be read off from Eqs.~(\ref{lim:H_DK0}) and (\ref{lim:H_A}), the value of $\sig_{1}$ is approximately given by the positive solution of the following equation,
+This method introduces a subjectivity issue for both endpoints, $\ep_{1}$ and $\ep_{2}$.
+By contrast, our method does not require the specification of one of the endpoints.
+Specifically, for the linear scaling region $[\sig_{1},\sig_{2}]$ in our case, the value of $\sig_{1}$ no longer needs to be specified by hand but is fixed by the requirement of the overall goodness-of-fit of the hypergeometric regression.
+Specifically, the value of $\sig_{1}$ is approximately given by the positive solution of the following equation:

-Here and hereafter, the hat denotes the estimated quantity.\\
+Here and hereafter, the hat denotes the estimated quantity.